Kurdistan, the land where the Kurdish people form a majority of the population, is shown on the map.

-The mountain areas provide staggeringly beautiful scenery.
-The region is rich is ancient sites, including the Citadel in Erbil, said to be the longest continually inhabited place in the world.
-Kurds are now free to celebrate their culture, enjoy their wonderfully colourful traditional costumes, their distinctive food music and dance.
+The mountain areas provide staggering beautiful scenery.
+The region is rich in ancient sites, including the Citadel in Erbil said to be the longest continually inhabited settlement in the world.